-What if we do not have a development set?
+What if we do not have a validation set?

-- Split the training data into S equal parts. - Use each part in turn as a development dataset and use the others as a training dataset. - Choose the hyper-parameter leading to best average performance.
+- Split the training data into S equal parts. - Use each part in turn as a validation dataset and use the others as a training dataset. - Choose the hyper-parameter leading to best average performance.

-S = 5: 5-fold cross validation
+$\mathsf{S} = 5$: 5-fold cross validation